 Base camp will be offered twice in Fall 2017, on Friday, September 1 and Thursday, September 21.
 Below you will find a full schedule for the day.

-To register for Base Camp 2017, log in to your Student Center and enroll in course "GPLL20".
+Registration for Base Camp 2017 opens on Tuesday, August 15th at 10am.
+To register, login to your Student Center and enroll in course "GPLL20".
 This course is found in the professional development career, Fall 2017 term.